fl-sean03/MolSAIC/src/docs/api/index.md

 ## Command Line Interface

-MONET provides a command-line interface for common operations.
-Use `moltools --help` to see all available commands.
+MolSAIC provides a command-line interface for common operations.
+Use `molsaic --help` to see all available commands.

 ### Available Commands